MichaelJDavidson/WeatherReport/README.md

 --This will be Updated with ability to select different cities from a MySQL database and GTK+3 User Interface.

-Currently the App is still being built component by component which helps me learn and understand and also way to show my understanding of Programming with C.
+Currently the App is still being built component by component which helps me learn and understand and also way to show my understanding of software development with C.